binance/binance-spot-api-docs/web-socket-api.md

 ## SIGNED request example (HMAC)

-Here is a step-by-step guide on how to sign requests.
+Here is a step-by-step guide on how to sign requests using HMAC secret key.

 Example API key and secret key: